junxit/us-congress-bills-116/metadata.md

 - 2019-03-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 36.
 - 2019-11-21 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6768; text: CR S6768)
 - 2019-11-21 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6768; text: CR S6768)
+- 2019-11-25 — Message on Senate action sent to the House.
+- 2019-11-26 — Received in the House.
+- 2019-11-26 — Referred to the House Committee on Homeland Security.